ARC Prize remains undefeated.

-In 2019, François Chollet - creator of Keras, an open-source deep learning library adopted by over 2.5M developers, and Software Engineer & AI Researcher at Google - published the influential paper "On the Measure of Intelligence" where he introduced a benchmark to measure the efficiency of AI skill-acquisition on unknown tasks:
+In 2019, François Chollet - creator of Keras, an open-source deep learning library adopted by over 2.5M developers - published the influential paper "On the Measure of Intelligence" where he introduced the "Abstract and Reasoning Corpus for Artificial General Intelligence" (ARC-AGI) benchmark to measure the efficiency of AI skill-acquisition on unknown tasks.

 Measuring task-specific skill is not a good proxy for intelligence.